Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 #### **Solving For The Magnitude of the Position Vector**

-The position vector is a vector that points from the origin to the position of the particle as it changes.
+The position vector points from the origin to the position of the particle as it changes.
 To find the distance from the origin to the particle, we can take the magnitude of the position vector:

 $r = \sqrt{x^2 + y^2}$